message/iata/HR.md

 - passengers traveling as students;
 - merchant seamen;
 - military personnel.
-2. Until 31 January 2022, passengers arriving from or who have been in Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa or Zimbabwe in the past 14 days are not allowed to enter.
-- This does not apply to:
-- nationals of Croatia and their immediate family members;
-- passengers with a long-term residence permit or a long term "D" visa issued by Croatia.
-3. Passengers arriving from Tanzania (only Zanzibar) must have a negative COVID-19 PCR test taken at most 72 hours before arrival.
+2. Passengers arriving from Tanzania (only Zanzibar) must have a negative COVID-19 PCR test taken at most 72 hours before arrival.
 They are subject to mandatory self-isolation for 14 days.
-4. Passengers arriving from Brazil must have a negative COVID-19 antigen test taken at most 48 hours before arrival; or
+3. Passengers arriving from Brazil must have a negative COVID-19 antigen test taken at most 48 hours before arrival; or
 - a negative COVID-19 PCR test taken at most 72 hours before arrival.
 The test must be based on nasopharyngeal swab.
-5. Passengers are subject to a COVID-19 PCR or rapid antigen test upon arrival at their own expense.
+4. Passengers are subject to a COVID-19 PCR or rapid antigen test upon arrival at their own expense.
 - This does not apply to:
 - passengers with:
 - a negative COVID-19 PCR test taken at most 72 hours before arrival; or